laminlabs/lamin-blog/docs/perturbench.md

 | Jiang24[^jiang24]           | Genetic      | 1,628,476 cells | <a href="https://lamin.ai/altoslabs/perturbench/artifact/AFAZw9hLdUIQ2Szo"><img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/W09MZX1rF83cAwlo0000.png" alt="Lineage" style="padding: 0;"></a> |
 | Szalata24 (OP3)[^szalata24] | Chemical     | 298,087 cells   | <a href="https://lamin.ai/altoslabs/perturbench/artifact/gxem2yy0fsOYQmMC"><img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/j5gok9AQHj3mt7FP0000.png" alt="Lineage" style="padding: 0;"></a> |

-On a high level, the steps are:
+On a high level, the data flow is:

 1. Raw data ingestion: Each dataset has a dedicated notebook (prefixed with `ingestion_`) that ingests raw datasets.
 2. Curation: Curation notebooks (prefixed with `curate_`) handle format conversion, preprocessing, metadata harmonization, and split genration.
 3. Training and eval: Curated datasets are loaded to train and evaluate models using the `PerturBench` Python framework.

 For a comparison that shows the equivalence of the original datasets and the re-curated datasets, explore [lamin.ai/altoslabs/perturbench/transform/3bZAUr0kXokI](https://lamin.ai/altoslabs/perturbench/transform/3bZAUr0kXokI).
 For a full training and model evaluation run, explore [lamin.ai/altoslabs/perturbench/transform/KxV14blvjANl](https://lamin.ai/altoslabs/perturbench/transform/KxV14blvjANl).

 This post was motivated by the desire to reproduce the PerturBench's training and eval results in a file-centric manner, omitting the detailed modeling of perturbational & biological metadata.
-Modeling and validating perturbations will be the topic of a future post.
+Modeling and validating perturbations will be the topic of an upcoming post.

 ## Author contributions